 \end{theorem}

-As a consequence of convergence in operator norm, we have the following corollaries: \begin{corollary} In the asymmetric setting, under assumptions (i)-(iv), the ESD of $\|f\|_\mu^{-2} Y_n^\top Y_n$ converges weakly almost surely to the Marchenko-Pastur law with parameter $\gamma$.
+As a consequence of convergence in operator norm, we have the following corollaries: \begin{corollary} In the asymmetric setting, under assumptions (i)--(iv), the ESD of $\|f\|_\mu^{-2} Y_n^\top Y_n$ converges weakly almost surely to the Marchenko--Pastur law with parameter $\gamma$.
 Furthermore,